|

 performance and the reliabity of technological systems on Earth

-and in space.
 On-going, ESA-initiated parallel studies are being

 conducted by Alcatel Space and Rutherford Appleton